Are baptisms happening during the Covid restrictions?

 One of the amazing things about God is that He loves us while we are sinners (Romans 5:8).
 He wants us to lead better lives and gives us His grace to do so.
 He loves us if we’re young or old.
 We see Jesus gathering children together, blessing them and saying the Kingdom of Heaven is their’s (Matthew 19:14).

 Everyone of us wants to understand the faith better.
 Hopefully you can see how your faith has grown over weeks/months/years.
 (If you can’t, you need to speak to someone about that!).
-We don’t have to understand God before we are baptised.
-No one fully understands God in this life (Isaiah 40:13,17 and I Corinthians 13:12).
+We don’t have to understand God before we are baptised, indeed no one fully understands God in this life (Isaiah 40:13,17 and I Corinthians 13:12).

 The questions that are asked of parents and godparents are:Will you pray for these children, draw them by your example into the community of faith and walk with them in the way of Christ?